American Red Cross urging the healthy to donate blood despite coronavirus outbreak fears

+FARMINGTON, Conn.
 (WTNH) — The American Red Cross is urging the healthy to donate blood amid concerns of the coronavirus outbreak.
+This as coronavirus spreads to dozens of states and positive cases surpass 500 nationally.

+Mario Bruno, CEO of American Red Cross Connecticut & Rhode Island said, “At this point we are taking care of our volunteers, making sure everybody is safe.
+We’re also telling the community to stay safe: wash your hands, stay home if you’re sick.”

+Red Cross said in a statement Monday they are now prescreening all donors by taking their temperature prior to donation.

 Officials say the fear of the virus along with the cold and flu season can negatively impact blood supply for patients in need.